rdfield/perl_machine_learning/README.md

 Updated from nn_1.pl to use PDL for Matrix manipulation.
 About twice as fast as nn_1.pl, taking about 20 minutes per epoch.
 95% accuracy.
 Run with `perl nn_1_pdl.pl`.

 ## nn_1_cuda_c.pl
 Updated from nn_1.pl to use CUDA for Matrix manipulation.
-Takes 6 **seconds** per epoch.
+Takes 6 **seconds** per epoch, running on RTX3060 with Ryzen 5 3600 CPU.
 95% accuracy.
 Run with `perl nn_1_cuda_c.pl`.
 Requires the Perl module Inline::CUDA (and all of its prerequistites - see [Inline::CUDA](https://github.com/hadjiprocopis/perl-inline-cuda) ) to be installed.

-## ROCm version on its way...
+## nn_1_rocm_c.pl
 Some notes about getting ROCm to work on Debian 12:
 * uninstall all \*rocm\* packages if installed from a Debian repo (cmake is broken and can't find its config file)
 * down load and *apt install* [amdgpu-installer](http://repo.radeon.com/amdgpu-install/latest/ubuntu/focal/amdgpu-install_6.1.60100-1_all.deb) - this is the Ubuntu 20.04 installer